Skip to main content

 • they are making sales fulfilled from inventory located in Chicago, or the selling activities otherwise occur in Chicago or

-• they meet or exceed a tax remittance threshold, the selling activity is conducted outside Illinois, and they are shipping a soft drink to an address located in the city of Chicago.
+• they meet a tax remittance threshold, the selling activity is conducted outside Illinois, and they are shipping a soft drink to an address located in the city of Chicago.

 "Soft drinks" include (but are not limited to):